No. 75 SQUADRON

 Subsequently, this very same photograph, along with two similar images, turned up in Geoff Atherton's photo album.
 Once again we are endebted to Neville Rourke for sharing these photos with us.

-The above image is linked to a larger version.
+(This image is linked to a larger version)

-here for an enlargement of the aircraft in
+Click here for an enlargement of the aircraft in the middle photo.

 The caption to the first two